diegueins680/trader/README.md

 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.
 The UI shows whether combos are coming from the live API or the static fallback, plus their last update time.
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
+Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.
+Loading a profile clears manual override locks so combos can apply again.
 Hover optimizer combos to inspect the operations captured for each top performer.
+The configuration panel keeps a sticky action bar with readiness status and run buttons while you scroll.
 When the UI is served via CloudFront with a `/api/*` behavior, set `apiBaseUrl` to `/api` (the quick AWS deploy script does this automatically when a distribution ID is provided) to avoid CORS issues.
 The UI exposes an Auto-apply toggle for top combos and shows when a combo auto-applied; manual override locks include an unlock button to let combos update those fields again.
+The API panel includes quick actions to copy the base URL and open `/health`.

 Run it:
 ```